 The person who submits the idea.
 This can be the person who came up with the idea or a person designated to submit requests.
 The requestor:

 - participates in the demand management phases to elaborate on the idea submitted

 - presents the item to the steering committee

 - is accountable for answering questions on purpose, need and priority

-Identifying who can request is an important decision when defining this role.
-Some of the questions to consider are:
+Identifying who can submit a request is an important decision when defining this role.
+Some of the questions to determine this are: